AishwaryaNambissan/Obsidian-Vault/Machine learning and deep learning.md

 Machine learning refers to the capability of systems to acquire knowledge from training data that is specific to a problem.
 This knowledge is then used to automatically construct analytical models and tackle related tasks.
 Deep learning, on the other hand, is a machine learning approach that relies on artificial neural networks.

-Machine Learning
+#### Machine Learning

 -  Learns from examples and observations
 - Challenges : The suitable choice from many implementation options, bias and drift in data, the mitigation of black-box properties, and the reuse of preconfigured models (as a service).
 - ML means that a computer program’s performance improves with experience with respect to some class of tasks and performance measures

-Knowledge base approach : An early AI approach in which a computer automatically reasons based on logical inference rules from hard coded statements in formal languages.
+**Knowledge base approach** : An early AI approach in which a computer automatically reasons based on logical inference rules from hard coded statements in formal languages.
 Couldn't handle complex tasks.

+#### Deep Learning
+Deep Learning is useful in domains with large and high dimensional data and outperforms shallow algorithms for applications where text, image, audio, video and speech data need to be processed.
+But in cases of limited training data availability, shallow ML can still produce superior results.
 ### Artificial Neural Networks
 Artificial neural networks have a flexible structure which allows them to be modified for a wide variety of contexts across all types of ML.
 - ANNs consist of mathematical representations of connected processing units called artificial neurons.